 Ian is from a professional railway background who currently works within a local authority solving travel issues.

-As Vice chairman of the Wherry Lines CRP he brings to the board a wealth of experience from his knowledge of the National Rail network and how today’s modern railway works.
+As Vice chairman of the Wherry Lines Community Rail Partnership, he brings to the board a wealth of experience from his knowledge of the national rail network and how today’s modern railway works.
 Ian has been involved in community railways since 1980 when he worked on the Tarka Line.
 His passions are branch lines and collecting historic railway documents.

 Daisy is rail knowledge transfer manager at Knowledge Transfer Network, with a passion for transport transformation, accessibility, sustainability and inclusion.
 She provides innovation and funding stream support to companies within the rail sector and supply chain.
 Daisy is also the lead on Accessible & Inclusive Mobility (AIM), supporting & driving innovation in AIM across transport modes.